Shared Ownership Solicitors

 Our expert property solicitors in Bristol have plenty of experience in dealing with shared ownership transactions, as well as related areas such as leasehold properties and Help to Buy.
 We can help with buying and selling shared ownership properties, as well as remortgaging and increasing your share of ownership (known as ‘staircasing’).

-Our charges are transparent, and we quote for all fees and disbursements up front, meaning that you’ll understand the full extent of your conveyancing charges from the very start.
+Our charges are transparent, and we quote for all fees and disbursements up front.
+As a result, you’ll understand the full extent of your conveyancing charges from the very start.

 Want to see how much shared ownership conveyancing might cost?
 Use our free conveyancing quote request form.